Steven A. Kass, Esq.

 - Certified Elder Law Attorney (CELA) by the National Elder Law Foundation*, which is accredited by the American Bar Association

 * The National Elder Law Foundation is not affiliated with any governmental authority.
 Certification is not a requirement for the practice of law in the State of New York and does not necessarily indicate greater competence than other attorneys experienced in this field of law.

-The Law Office of Steven A. Kass, P.C. serves clients in Melville, Garden City, Plainview, Huntington and throughout Nassau, Suffolk and Queens Counties, in New York.
+The Law Office of Steven A. Kass, P.C. serves clients in Melville, Plainview, Huntington, Dix Hills, Babylon, West Babylon, the surrounding communities, and throughout Nassau, Suffolk and Queens Counties, in New York.